femmerling/EmeraldBox/readme.md

 * Nose
 * Tornado Web Server

-You can add your desired python package by running:
+You can add your desired python package on unix/linux by running:

     box/bin/pip install <package name>

+or on windows:

+    box/Scripts/pip install <package name>

 # Setup
 You can get EmeraldBox using two ways: